sourcegraph/handbook/content/departments/talent/process/interview_process.md

 The Recruiter conducts an initial recruiter screen with eligible candidates.
 Sample Recruiter screen questions can be found [here](interview_process.md).

+If the candidate does not show up for the interview, the Recruiter will call, email, and text the candidate and offer to reschedule.

 - To advance a candidate to the Recruiter screen stage, the Recruiter uses the Calendly template in Greenhouse to schedule.
 To reject a candidate, Recruiter sends rejection email template.
 - COMING SOON: how to schedule with Calendly
 - To decline a candidate, follow [these steps](../process/interview_process.md#declining-candidates).
 All candidates are either advanced or declined within **5 business days** of their application date to provide a positive candidate experience.